 Jason Townsend, deputy social media manager at NASA, talks in this FedScoopTV interview about tools NASA uses for both internal and external engagement.

 Loni Stark, director of web experience management at Adobe, chats with FedScoopTV about how the government can be more collaborative.

 Avi Bender, chief technology officer at the Census Bureau, discusses innovation in government in this FedScoopTV interview.

 Al Weisner, senior vice president at IAI, chats with FedScoopTV about how mobile as a tech trend is driving the biggest change in government.

-David Bray, CIO at the Federal Communications Commission, talks about his government career and shares advice for up-and-coming feds.
+David Bray, CIO at the Federal Communications Commission, talks with FedScoopTV about disruptive technologies in the federal government.

 Will LaForest, senior director at Mongo DB Federal, highlights some of the open source trends in this FedScoopTV interview.

 FedScoop’s cyber and national security reporter Dan Verton made an appearance Dec.
 15 on NewsChannel 8′s “Government Matters” to discuss the role continuous evaluation may have in the federal clearance process.